 Trim your pets claws

-As you have probably found out, dogs and cats claws aren’t exactly soft.
-This can result in your wooden floor being even more prone to damage.
-So keep it looking as good as new by giving your pets claws a little trim allowing them to move about easier across hard floors and reducing the scratch marks they can cause.
+As you've probably found out, dogs and cats claws aren’t exactly soft.
+A high quality finish would not mark easily but long sharp claws and big dog may result in surface scratches.
+Try and keep it looking as good as new by giving your pets claws a little trim allowing them to move about easier across hard floors and reducing the chance of scratch marks they can cause.
 Make sure you seek professional advice on how to do this though, as you don’t want to pierce the sensitive part of the nail.
-Their chew toys can also wreak havoc on a hardwood floor, so try and keep them contained in a different room if possible.
+Chew toys can also end up being sharp objects that are flung about the room by your excited pooch, so try and keep this in mind and if possible keep the toys contained in a different room.

 Try and keep your flooring dry